Head Librarian, Special Collections and University Archives

 I am active in the Rare Books and Manuscripts Section of the Association of College and Research Libraries, a division of the American Library Association.
 I am a Past President of the Book Club of California and a member of the Roxburghe Club of San Francisco.

 My family and I divide our time between San Francisco and Portland.
 We especially enjoy spending time on the Oregon Coast.
-I am a San Francisco Giants fan and never miss an opportunity to hear live music in Golden Gate Park.
+My interests include music, classic noir and crime fiction, and vintage scooters.
+I am also a proud member of the Ten Club.